michaelcourcy/kasten-on-outscale/README.md

 ### Launch the downstream cluster creation

-When the rancher server as identified the different nodes to create the cluster click the "Done" button and wait for the downstream cluster to be ready.
+When the rancher server has identified the different nodes to create the cluster click the "Done" button and wait for the downstream cluster to be ready.

 ### Obtain the kubeconfig